hanwenguo/hugo-theme-nostyleplease/README.md

 ## Installation

-The easiest way is to clone this repo (or add as a submodule) to themes/nostyleplease then append `theme = 'nostyleplease'` as a newline to config.toml.
+The easiest way is to clone this repo (or add as a submodule) to themes/nostyleplease then append `theme = 'hugo-theme-nostyleplease'` as a newline to config.toml.
 Pages shipped with theme as examples have `draft: true` in their frontmatters, use `--buildDrafts` to build them.

 ## Usage